DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

 ### Raw Data Download and QA/QC

 Raw reads (fastq.gz) are provided by the sequencing center demultiplexed by sample and marker (see sequencing center BeBops listed in RELATED PROTOCOLS).
+Demultiplexing is done in two stages, depending on whether or not any sample•marker pair shares the same Illumina index.
+If all sample•marker pairs have a unique index, then demultiplexing is completed using pheniqs v2.1.0 only, with 0 allowed mismatches.
+If samples have unique indices, but markers do not, then first samples are separated with pheniqs v2.1.0 (0 mismatch), followed by marker separation using Cutadapt v3.4 (loose 30% allowed mismatch to primer; primer kept for a second more strict matching later in the workflow).
 On downloading reads to the local compute infrastructure, fidelity of the downloaded file is checked via a `md5sum` check.
 Md5s are either supplied by the sequencing center with the original download (fastq.gz.md5) or are provided separately.

 To check the quality of the sequencing run, [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is run on all fastq files (`~/path/to/FastQC/fastqc -o fastqc -t 10 *gz`).
 In addition for checking the run for a number of quality statistics, the "Per base sequence quality" is used to determine the best cutoff for the `dada_trimRight` (number of bases to trim from right or end of sequence) and `dada_trimLeft` (number of bases to trim from the left or start of sequence) parameters for the REVAMP configuration file.